 We went on our safaris in South Africa and Botswana during the dry season and it was still beautiful.
 Of course you want to see animals during your safari game drives, but sometime the scenery is just as sensational.
 Phinda Private Game Reserve is interspersed with all seven of Africa’s diverse habitats to explore – the woodland, grasslands, savannah, wetlands, forest, and mountains.
 Everywhere we looked was stunning.

 Chobe National Park in Botswana was stunning as well.
 It is Botswana’s first national park and third largest with one of the most biologically diverse vegetations.
 Its vegetation varies from dense floodplains to the vast Savuti marsh (grassland).
 The Chobe River also runs through the park, allowing for not only magnificent views, but excellent game viewing too.

 After these incredible experiences in the African bush, we developed a new perspective for an animals’ well-being and have vowed to only admire them in the wild.
-We cannot express enough how life changing an African safari is – literally moved us to tears.
-To be honest, our photos do not do justice of how amazing each animal sighting was, but along with our stories, we hope they have still inspired you to plan an African safari.
+I cannot express enough how life changing an African safari is – literally moved us to tears.
+To be honest, our photos do not do justice of how amazing each animal sighting was, but along with our stories, I hope they have still inspired you to plan an African safari.